prebid/Prebid.js/dev-docs/bidder-adaptor.md

 # How to Add a New Bidder Adapter
 {:.no_toc}

+{: .alert.alert-warning :}
+This page contains legacy instructions on how to build a Prebid adapter before Prebid 1.0.
+It should only be used for new adapters during the short beta phase of Prebid 1.0.
+Most adapter writers should use the [Prebid 1.0 adapter guidelines.]({{site.baseurl}}/dev-docs/bidder-adapter-1.html)

 At a high level, a bidder adapter is responsible for:

 1. Sending out bid requests to the ad server